dmerand/ex_airtable_phoenix/README.md

 end
 ```

 Be sure to check out `ExAirtable.Phoenix.Repo` for more details and examples.
+Also, make sure to look at the `ExAirtable` docs themselves for more information about how you configure `ExAirtable` for your app.

 ## Installation